 University of Montana

 Faith Wells is Nêhiyaw (Plains Cree) and a tribal member of Cold Lake First Nations.
 Raised in Missoula, Montana, she has cultivated a deep connection with nature through hunting, fishing and gathering from a young age.
-She is a senior at the University of Montana studying geoscience and natural resource management.
-She is currently a research intern at the California Indian Museum, where she utilizes ArcGIS StoryMaps to catalog culturally significant species, pollution, tribal lands, public lands and accessible private lands in Sonoma County.
+She is a graduate of the University of Montana studying geoscience and natural resource management.
+Faith completed her fellowship with Trust for Public Land.

 2023